gimi23/Projects---Personal/Java Projects/Tetris/README.md

     Run the tetris.java file to start the game.

     Also, a "Broken Console Bold" font is required to run the application.
-It is included with the code under Java/Tetris/src.
+It is included with the code under Java Projects/Tetris/src.

 Controls: Arrow Left: Move piece left.
 Arrow Right: Move piece right.
 Arrow Down: Move piece down faster.
 Space: Rotate the piece clockwise.
 Z: Rotate the piece counterclockwise.
 Escape: Pause the game.